 Mansi is currently an assistant Lecturer at the Jindal Global Law University, Sonepat.
 She has a Masters from the University of Leiden, the Netherlands in Philosophy, Politics, and Economics.
 She is exploring Philosophy of Technology, philosophical approaches to pedagogy and instruction having been a fellow with Teach For India.
 She has been consistently involved with the vision and activities of Barefoot Philosophers towards making Philosophy a more social and easily accessible public discourse.

 Dr. Srajana Kaikini is an assistant professor of philosophy at Krea University.
 Her doctoral degree is from Manipal Academy of Higher Education.
 She trained as an architect and has done her Masters in Arts and Aesthetics from JNU with a diploma in curatorial studies from de Appel, Amsterdam.She was the collections curator at the K K Hebbar Gallery and Arts Centre (2016-2019).
 Latest independent curatorial works include Backstage of Biology at Archives at National Centre for Biological Sciences (2019) and Vectors of Kinship (2016) at 11th Shanghai Biennale.
-Her publications include The Necessity of Understanding Disasters in the Language of Suffering (2020), Curating Interdisciplinarity in Literature-Art (2018), Resonance in Dhvani Aesthetics and the Deleuzian Logic of Sensation (2018), The Return of the Translator (2017) and many others.
+Her rpublications include The Aesthetics of Risk in Artistic Practice: What is at Stake?
+(2020-21), The Necessity of Understanding Disasters in the Language of Suffering (2020), Curating Interdisciplinarity in Literature-Art (2018), Resonance in Dhvani Aesthetics and the Deleuzian Logic of Sensation (2018), The Return of the Translator (2017) and many others.
 She dances, sings, creates, designs, curates, writes and teaches by way of doing philosophy.
-She loves the sea
+She loves the sea.

 Dr. Tapaswi H M is an assistant professor of English.
 Brought up in a cultural town called Heggodu, he prowled in many directions during his educational career.
 After many steps, he, sort of, figured out the footwear which fits to his feet.
 He wore one sandal in Chickmagaluru (MA in English) and the other (MA in Philosophy) in Manipal.
 Later, to upgrade from sandals to shoes, he pursued PhD in Manipal Centre for Philosophy and Humanities, Manipal.
 During his PhD he worked on the Rasa Theory and its relevance in contemporary Kannada theatre performances.
 He was guided by Dr Meera Baindur.
 Currently, he is working as an assistant professor in Dr NSAM First Grade College, Nitte.
 “Everyday Aesthetics in Indian Cultural Communities” (2019),”Reconsidering Performativity, Performance and Imagination: A Possibility in Erasing the Difference” (2018), and “Bhuta Kola Ritual Performances: Locating Aesthetics in Collective Memory and Shared Experience” (2019)(co-authored with Dr. Meera Baindur), are his major footprints.
 He also translated many articles to Kannada and got them published in Matukate and Desha Kala – two major journals in Kannada.
 He has also been straddling with Ninasam – a theatre community – in Heggodu from his childhood in various theatrical/non-theatrical activities.